Home The Long Haul Blog Why You Should Request An Ecm Report When Buying A Used Commercial Truck

 Fortunately, technology has come a long way and brought with it some major advantages.
 The engine control module, commonly referred to as the ECM, found in all commercial trucks can provide you with a considerable amount of information about what’s going on under the hood.
 From details about the engine to the truck’s driving history and any previous issues under its previous owner, the ECM holds a lot of valuable data that can be crucial to have in hand during the truck buying process.
 That's why we broke down the top reasons why you should always ask for an ECM report when buying a used commercial truck.

-What Is an Engine Control Module?
+What Is an Engine Control Module (ECM)?

 You might have heard the term ECM, but you might not be entirely familiar with what it is or what it can offer you as a prospective truck owner.
 Logically, the engine control module (also referred to as a powertrain control module or PCM) controls the engine and powertrain.
 What you may not know, however, is that it also tracks many of the events specific to the engine.